 The signs are all around us.
 From the disastrous floods early summer and the hottest summer and early Fall on record in Minnesota and globally, to the devastation of Hurricane Helene for our neighbors in the United States’ Southeast ~ and so much more ~ we can see that this is a Kairos moment, a decisive turning point, for the Church of Jesus Christ to respond to the climate and biodiversity crisis with faith active in love.

 At our 2023 Northeastern Minnesota Synod’s assembly, we resolved to respond to “this Kairos moment of the climate crisis as a synod and as congregations”.
-We committed to “Promoting creation care through preaching and through worship and educational resources”, “Reducing greenhouse gas emissions through investing in energy efficiency and renewable energy systems”, “Assessing how church grounds can be used to promote biodiversity and to encourage life-giving relationships with creation”, and “Engaging in legislative advocacy at all levels of government for creation’s wellbeing”.
+We committed to “Promoting creation care through preaching and through worship and educational resources”, “Reducing greenhouse gas emissions through investing in energy efficiency and renewable energy systems”, “Assessing how church grounds can be used to promote biodiversity and to encourage life-giving relationships with creation”, and “Engaging in legislative advocacy at all levels of government for creation’s well-being”.

 Together as a synod, as congregations, camps, and WELCA, we ARE responding to this Kairos moment!
 We have become a Pollinator Synod, and 49 congregations have become or are on the way to becoming Pollinator Sanctuaries, growing a web of healthy habitat for these endangered species across northeastern Minnesota.
 We continue to host the annual EcoFaith Summit, which this year featured Larry Rasmussen and drew 300 people in person and on-line for Cross Currents in the Flood: Building Arcs Together for a Livable Planet.
 We are building relationships through the EcoFaith Summit with ELCA camps and colleges, with seminaries and neighboring synods, to address this critical moment with us.
 We continue to read, share, and contribute stories to the monthly Green Blades Rising Newsletter.
 Congregations are applying for EcoFaith microgrants to grow their earth stewardship.
 Synod and WELCA events are highlighting EcoFaith action.
 We have a budding relationship with our synod’s LYO.
 For the first time, we have an LYO liaison with EcoFaith, and expect to have LYO participation in the 2025 EcoFaith Summit!